Blender (magazine)

-Blender was an American music magazine that billed itself as "the ultimate guide to music and more".
+Blender was an American music magazine published from 1994 to 2009 that billed itself as "the ultimate guide to pop culture".
 It was also known for sometimes steamy pictorials of celebrities.
 It compiled lists of albums, artists, and songs, including both "best of" and "worst of" lists.
 In each issue, there was a review of an artist's entire discography, with each album being analyzed in turn.

 Blender was published by Dennis Publishing.
-The magazine began in 1994 as the first digital CD-ROM magazine by Jason Pearson, David Cherry, and Regina Joseph, acquired by Felix Dennis/Dennis Publishing, UK it published 15 digital CD issues, and launched on the web in 1996.
-It started publishing a print edition again in 1999 in its most recent form.
+The magazine was created by founding Editor-in-Chief Regina Joseph as the first digital magazine, delivered entirely on CD-ROM disc and before the development of graphical browsers required to view the web.
+She brought in co-founders Jason Pearson and David Cherry, and Blender's original publisher, Felix Dennis/Dennis Publishing, UK.
+Joseph's CD-ROM editions of Blender also featured the first forms of digital advertising.
+Felix Dennis published 15 digital CD issues, and launched a web version in 1996.
+The final CD-ROM issue was published in June 1997, issue 14.
+Dennis started publishing a print edition again in June 2001, which became the final distribution format of the title.
 Blender CD-ROM showcased the earliest digital editorial formats, as well as the first forms of digital advertising.
-The first digital advertisers included Calvin Klein, Apple Computer, Toyota and Nike.
+The first digital advertisers included SonicNet, Time-Life/Philips, Calvin Klein, Apple Computer, Toyota and Nike.

-In June 2006, the Chicago Tribune named it one of the top ten English-language magazines, describing it as "the cool kid at the school of rock magazines".
+In June 2006, the Chicago Tribune placed Blender eighth in a list of the 50 best magazines, describing it as "the cool kid at the school of rock magazines".

-Owner Alpha Media Group closed Blender March 26, 2009, going to an online-only format in a move that eliminated 30 jobs and reduced the company's portfolio of titles to Maxim alone.
+In 2007, Dennis Publishing was bought by the Quadrangle Group, who created a new subsidiary called the Alpha Media Group.
+The latter decided to close Blender March 26, 2009, going to an online-only format in a move that eliminated 30 jobs and reduced the company's portfolio of titles to Maxim alone.
 Blender's final print issue was the April 2009 issue.
 Subscribers to the magazine were sent issues of Maxim magazine to make up for the unsent Blender issues.